Humans Hallucinate Too: Language Models Identify and Correct Subjective Annotation Errors With Label-in-a-Haystack Prompts: Related Work

 \subsection{Error Detection}

 Previously, error detection has been carried out in a variety of ways and levels of intervention.
+One research thread assumes a single correct answer per item, and proceed to identify errors or ``spammer'' annotators.
+Examples include the Dawid-Skene algorithm~\cite{dawidMaximumLikelihoodEstimation1979a}, MACE~\cite{hovy2013learning}, and CrowdKit~\cite{ustalov2021learning}.
+However, these methods fail the basic assumption of our work, as they do allow difference in opinion, marginalizing idiosyncratic viewpoints, which may otherwise be internally consistent~\cite{chochlakis2025aggregation}.
+Similar approaches that allow for disagreement still assign scores per item and annotator individually and not for separately for each pair, like CrowdTruth~\cite{CrowdTruth2}.

-For example, researchers used the EM algorithm~\cite{dawidMaximumLikelihoodEstimation1979a} to assign confidence to each annotator's evaluations~\cite{hovy2013learning} given an annotated dataset, partly in order to disregard unreliable annotators.
-However, this risks marginalizing idiosyncratic viewpoints, which may otherwise be internally consistent~\cite{chochlakis2025aggregation}.
-Similarly as as a post-processing step, previous work has used trained models on the dataset to assess the quality of the labels, either directly, e.g., with dataset cartography~\cite{swayamdipta2020dataset, mokhberian2022noise}, where each data point is mapped onto a 2D space depending on the confidence and the accuracy of the predictions, or indirectly, e.g., with self distillation~\cite{stanton2021does}.
+In another research thread, again as a post-processing step, previous work has used trained models on the dataset to assess the quality of the labels, either directly, e.g., with dataset cartography~\cite{swayamdipta2020dataset, mokhberian2022noise}, where each data point is mapped onto a 2D space depending on the confidence and the accuracy of the predictions, or indirectly, e.g., with self distillation~\cite{stanton2021does}.

 Label verification has also been explored online by using predictions from a model, such as a Large Language Model (LLM), and checking them against the annotations~\cite{feng2024foundation}.
 However, this method trivially considers differing perspectives invalid.
 Previous work has also shown how the prior biases of LLMs ossify their posterior predictions~\cite{chochlakis2024strong}, which in turn leads to failures in accommodating different perspectives during regular inference.
 This further narrows the breadth of subjective assessment we ideally want to capture and limits our ability to potentially elicit different predictions from LLMs in subjective settings.
-Finally, when iterating in batches, verification checks cannot be automated similar to the aforementioned post-processing step due to the lack of sufficient data, so checks need to be manual, such as analyzing disagreement or having annotators engage in consensus talks~\cite{paletz2023social}, significantly increasing costs. \citet{liu2023we} showed that LLMs do not model ambiguity, an important component of disagreement.
+When iterating in batches, verification checks cannot be automated similar to the aforementioned post-processing step due to the lack of sufficient data, so checks need to be manual, such as analyzing disagreement or having annotators engage in consensus talks~\cite{paletz2023social}, significantly increasing costs. \citet{liu2023we} showed that LLMs do not model ambiguity, an important component of disagreement.